lalicia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: May 3, 2022
+**Today's Progress**: Day 9 of SoC Bootcamp, the DOM and events in Javascript

+**Thoughts on the day at bootcamp:**
+- The day started really well with a guest panel of past bootcampers who all now work at Wise.
+They were a lovely group of people and listening to them was so relatable, especially Joy, whose comments I adored and who made me feel so much better.
+Lots of reassurance about sticking with it and about imposter syndrome being normal
+- THEN the morning session introducing the DOM...
+Well.
+Yeah.
+That was interesting.
+I definitely need to finish reading the article on it, and maybe find a youtube video in the morning, because I still don't really get it
+- THEN the afternoon session compounded my lack of understanding about things we'd covered by going over events in Javascript.
+Some of the things spoken about actually made sense, but dealing with them in code was a whole other thing
+- It was a really long day, and after that I had a meeting with my lovely mentor, Aidan - and felt bad because I had a headache and was trying to be engaged and not a numbskull.
+Hopefull it worked.
+We chatted a good hour, in which he reassured my about some industry questions I'd had, and he'd prepared a little demo to explain CSS positioning to me, which I thought was really sweet and thoughtful.
+Having a mentor so willing to help and so aproachable is really great
+- After the meeting it was back to Zoom to try and finish off the day's tasks...
+I'm not gonna lie, I'm exhausted, finally getting off Zoom at about 8:30pm

+**Thoughts on the 'coding':**
+- I did some freeCodeCamp this morning on Javascript to try and just sink some basics in a bit more, I think some things are getting clearer
+- The new stuff we did today with the DOM and events...I'm witholding judgement, because I felt lost but I also by the end of the forever-Zoom, felt like some bits were starting to go in...

+### Day 8: May 2, 2022
+**Today's Progress**: Day 8 of SoC Bootcamp, Bank Holiday Monday woo!

+**Thoughts on the day at bootcamp:**
+- No bootcamp today, but looked again at the tasks we were set, with some Codewars and freeCodeCamp

+**Thoughts on the 'coding':**
+- As above really...spent about 4/5 hours looking at things, but honestly they didn't feel like very productive/successful hours.
+I think I need to move on from things that completely baffle me before sinking so much time into being lost

 ### Day 7: May 1, 2022
 **Today's Progress**: Day 7 of SoC Bootcamp, but it's a Sunday so...chillin